 Staring back at him is a grainy photo of his daughter standing next to his dear friend, Cammy LaFleur — both smiling brightly.
 The photo is one of Brian’s most cherished reminders of his friend.

-“She was a gem drop from heaven,” he says when asked about Cammy.
+“She was a gem drop from heaven,” he says.
 “If it wasn’t for her I would be dead or doing some serious time in a penitentiary.”

-Cammy not only helped implement the concept of harm reduction to the community, but she was also one of the first people in the Okanagan to openly promote it as an effective means to control the spread of blood-borne pathogens like HIV and hepatitis C.
+Cammy not only helped implement the concept of harm reduction to the community in the late ’90s, but she was also one of the first people in the Okanagan to openly promote it as an effective means to control the spread of blood-borne pathogens like HIV and hepatitis C.

 “When I first met Cammy, I was on the ground in front of Savoy’s saw shop, probably dying of a heroin overdose,” he recalled.
-“She had left the clinic to drive home and she drove by me and saw my daughter standing there beside me and stopped.
-She saved my life.”
+“She drove by me and saw my daughter standing there beside me and stopped.
+She saved my life.

 “The clinic was the safest spot in the city for an addict,” explained Brian.
 “It was just open.
 Open to anything, everything.
 They would help you with whatever they could, to the best of their ability – each and every time.
 Especially Cammy.”